Japan has a number of traditional holidays

 - One chapter in Gakuen Babysitters has the Kashima siblings and Kamitani siblings go to a summer festival together.

-- In 3-gatsu no Lion, one story arc takes place during the three-day Obon Festival, where the central focus is on how the Kawamoto are coping with the death of their parents as they pay their respects and reminisce.
+- In Sangatsu No Lion, one story arc takes place during the three-day Obon Festival, where the central focus is on how the Kawamoto are coping with the death of their parents as they pay their respects and reminisce.